gonzalo-sosa-rolon/financing-oop/README.md

 };
 ```

-Let me stop here for a moment a let me tell you some basic criterias that I have considered to define this class:
+Let me stop here for a moment a let me tell you some basic criterias that I have considered to define these classes:

-1. Do I need to have the class Stock?
+1. Do we need to have the class Stock?
-No, I don't, but having the Stock class will allow me in the future the possibility to add stock methods or attributes that I couldn't considered at the beginning.
-The user will be able to create just stock options (instead options against any kind of instrument), sometimes, we have to define user´s limitation, but we have to consider these things meanwhile we are defining our models.
+No, we don't, but having the Stock class will allow us in the future the possibility to add stock methods or attributes that I couldn't see at the beginning.

+In this case, the BaseOption class has a Stock pointer instead of having a pointer to an Instrument, the client will have a restriccion and only will be able to create stock´s options (let us imagine that we want it in that way), adding this limitation without the Stock class wouldn´t be impossible.
+My point here is "we don´t have to abuse and create hundries of classes, but eventually adding classes could help us to keep our code clean and safe)".
+Anytime that you are defining your classes take a time to think if you really need that class.

-2. Do I need to have a base option class or I can use a simple property that determines if the option is a put or call?
+2. Do we need to have a base option class or I can use a simple property that determines if the option is a put or call?

 In this first touch, we are just implementing vanilla put and call options, so, we can add a class attribute that tells if the instance is a put or a call, and then adding some case logic we can implement each option´s method.
 For example, the method _isITM_ could be implemented in the following way: